 Certain drugs, such as diuretics, boost the level of urine produced, causing an increased urge to urinate.
 If your loved one is on a medication that increases urine production, it is crucial to keep this in mind if the person has to leave the house or is not nearby a readily accessible bathroom.

 At All Care In-Home Care Solutions, we understand how UTIs, senior incontinence, and other senior health issues can affect quality of life.
 Our highly trained Medford senior care team provides a wide array of home care services, including mobility and toileting assistance, medication reminders, and bathing and grooming assistance, to help your senior loved one live his or her best life.
-Call us today at (541) 857-9195 to learn more about our expert in home care services in Medford and the surrounding areas.
+Call us today at (541) 857-9195 to learn more about our expert in home senior services in Medford, Oregon and the surrounding areas.
 To contact us online, please fill out our contact form.